The Local Bubble is a Local Chimney: A New Model from 3D Dust Mapping: Conclusions

 { \textit{Interactive Figures:}} Interactive figures presented in this work can be accessed at: \url{https://theo-oneill.github.io/localbubble/}.

-{ \textit{Data Access:}} The derived models of the 3D Local Bubble can be downloaded from the Harvard Dataverse: \url{https://doi.org/10.7910/DVN/INB1RB}, including: \begin{itemize} \item Table of \LB shell properties at the fiducial edge threshold of $A'_{0.5}$ \item Shell differential extinction (at $A'_{0.5}$) interpolated to a heliocentric Cartesian grid \item Supplementary table of shell properties at an edge threshold of $A'_{0.9}$ \item Twelve tables of shell properties for each draw of the E23 map \item Table of mean shell properties derived from the twelve draws, with uncertainty estimates \end{itemize}
+{ \textit{Data Access:}} The derived models of the 3D Local Bubble can be downloaded from the Harvard Dataverse: \url{https://doi.org/10.7910/DVN/INB1RB}, including: \begin{itemize} \item Table of \LB shell properties at the fiducial edge threshold of $A'_{0.5}$ \item Shell differential extinction (at $A'_{0.5}$) interpolated to a heliocentric Cartesian grid \item Supplementary table of shell properties at an edge threshold of $A'_{0.9}$ \item Twelve tables of shell properties for each draw of the E24 map \item Table of mean shell properties derived from the twelve draws, with uncertainty estimates \item Standalone HTML files of all interactive figures \end{itemize}

 \software{Astropy \citep{astropy_2013,astropy_2018,AstropyCollaborationPriceWhelan2022}; Cmasher \citep{cmasher2020}; Dustmaps \citep{M_Green_2018}; glue \citep{BeaumontGoodman2015, RobitailleBeaumont2019}; Healpy \citep{Zonca2019_healpy}; K3d-jupyter \citep{k3d_jupyter}; Matplotlib \citep{matplotlib_Hunter2007}; Numpy \citep{harris2020_numpy}; Pandas \citep{pandas_mckinney-proc-scipy-2010}; PyVista \citep{sullivan2019pyvista}; statsmodels \citep{statsmodels_seabold2010}}